shreeyoggaikwad-tipic/OneGangaPharma/replit.md

   - Available in both "Completed/Done" and "All Orders" sections
   - Separate payment status tracking independent of order delivery status
   - Real payment data integration with Payment Analytics dashboard
+  - Fixed sales calculation logic: Total sales now based on paymentStatus="paid" instead of delivery status
+  - Delivery confirmation no longer automatically adds to sales amount
+  - Only orders marked as "paid" contribute to total sales and analytics calculations

 ## User Preferences